(Award available for year: Bachelor of Arts)

 Transferable (key) skills

-Students will have had the opportunity to acquire, as defined in the modules specified for the programme:- qualities and transferable skills related to the subject area(s) studied, valuable for employment, eg be able to gather and critically evaluate information from a variety of paper, audio-visual and electronic sources, be able to use IT effectively both as a means of communication and as an aid to learning;- the ability to appreciate their strengths and weaknesses as learners;- skills necessary for the communication of information;- skills necessary for the exercising of personal responsibility and decision making.
+Students will have had the opportunity to acquire, as defined in the modules specified for the programme:· Qualities and transferable skills necessary for employment related to the subject area(s) studied· Skills necessary for the communication of information· Skills necessary for the exercising of personal responsibility and decision making

-Achievement will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme and will include:- demonstrating the ability to apply a broad range of aspects of the discipline;- work that draws on a wide variety of material;- the ability to evaluate critical opinion;- demonstrating a knowledge base that is both broad and, sometimes, specialized.
+Achievement will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme and will include:· Demonstrating the ability to apply a broad range of aspects of the discipline/s· Work that draws on a wide variety of material· The ability to evaluate and criticise received opinion· Demonstrating a broad knowledge base